idtolhah/marvel-characters/README.md

 - BASE_URL is Marvel's base url (API gateway)
 - PUBLIC_KEY is your Public Key you have got from Marvel Developer Portal
 - PRIVATE_KEY is your Private Key you have got from Marvel Developer Portal
-- AUTHOR is Author's name
+- AUTHOR is an author's name info for Swagger
 - CHARACTERS_URI is the uri of character's endpoint

 ## Steps to install dependencies, test, build and run the app